About Hexagon's Mining division

 Who we are

-Hexagon is a global leader in sensor, software and autonomous solutions.
-We are putting data to work to boost efficiency, productivity, and quality across industrial, manufacturing, infrastructure, safety, and mobility applications.
-Our technologies are shaping urban and production ecosystems to become increasingly connected and autonomous — ensuring a scalable, sustainable future.
+Hexagon is a global leader in digital reality solutions, combining sensor, software and autonomous technologies.
+We are putting data to work to boost efficiency, productivity, quality and safety across industrial, manufacturing, infrastructure, public sector, and mobility applications.
+Our technologies are shaping production and people-related ecosystems to become increasingly connected and autonomous — ensuring a scalable, sustainable future.

 Hexagon’s Mining division is helping to connect all parts of a mine with technologies that make sense of data in real time.
 Driven by professionals for professionals, our solutions are tailored to your needs and delivered on your terms — short term, long term, for the life of your mine.